urlaubsverwaltung/zeiterfassung/README.md

 Zeiterfassung is using user permissions from oidc claim `groups` for mapping possible permissions:

-* `ZEITERFASSUNG_ACCESS`: General access to the application aund time tracking features
+* `ZEITERFASSUNG_USER`: General access to the application aund time tracking features
-* `ZEITERFASSUNG_PRIVILEGED`: Access to reports of other users
+* `ZEITERFASSUNG_VIEW_REPORT_ALL`: Access to reports of other users

+If you're using Keycloak, this can be configured via a predefined OIDC client mapper with name `groups`.
+Create both permissions as `Realm roles` and assign user to those roles.

 #### Logging